bryanlizhou/Business-Statistics/README.md

 I will continue to update this folder on monthly basis.

-If you find any errors or in the script, let me know.
+If you find any errors in the script, let me know.

 Send me an email explaining what the problem is and I will gladly fix it.